Rmendezc/Intranet-React/README.md

 # 2 npm install
 # 3 npm start
-New update soon, i will be finishing this may 2024
+New update soon, i will be finishing this may 2024 i got my ideas written down
-I got a few more ideas i need to do before doing my coding